Tusko321/Reptitoire/README.md

 - Track each feeding and export a history in text or CSV

 Reptitoire stores save data in 'appdata' and can be opened via the 'Advanced' tab.

+Disclaimer: Although the Fluker's Farms and Dubia.com images are contained within this repo, they are owned by their rightful owners and subject to thier terms.